Cellular evolutionary algorithm: Synchronous versus asynchronous

 In a regular synchronous cEA, the algorithm proceeds from the very first top left individual to the right and then to the several rows by using the information in the population to create a new temporary population.
 After finishing with the bottom-right last individual the temporary population is full with the newly computed individuals, and the replacement step starts.
 In it, the old population is completely and synchronously replaced with the newly computed one according to some criterion.
 Usually, the replacement keeps the best individual in the same position of both populations, that is, elitism is used.

-We must notice that according to the update policy of the population used, we could also define an asynchronous cEA.
-This is also a well-known issue in cellular automata.
-In asynchronous cEAs the order in which the individuals in the grid are update changes depending on the criterion used: line sweep, fixed random sweep, new random sweep, and uniform choice.
-These are the four most usual ways of updating the population.
-All of them keep using the newly computed individual (or the original if better) for the computations of its neighbors immediately.
-This makes the population to hold at any time individual in different states of evolution, defining a very interesting new line of research.
+According to the update policy of the population used, an asynchronous cEA may also be defined and is a well-known issue in cellular automata.
+In asynchronous cEAs the order in which the individuals in the grid are update changes depending on the choice of criterion: line sweep, fixed random sweep, new random sweep, and uniform choice.
+All four proceed using the newly computed individual (or the original if better) for the computations of its neighbors.